Constraining the gravitational-wave emission of core-collapse supernovae with ground-based detectors: Introduction

 During the final stages of stellar evolution, stars with masses exceeding $\sim 8~{M_\odot}$ undergo catastrophic gravitational collapse, resulting in the formation of either a neutron star or a black hole~\cite{Burrows:1995ww,Kotake:2005zn,Janka:2012wk}.
 Throughout the collapse process, GWs are expected to be emitted.
-In 2021, Szczepańczyk \textit{et al.}~\cite{Szczepanczyk:2021bka} compiled 82 waveforms from multidimensional CCSNe simulations, with GW energies ranging from $10^{-11}$ to $10^{-7}~{M_\odot c^2}$.
-In addition to these numerical simulations, several phenomenological models, such as the long-lasting bar-mode instability~\cite{Ott2010} and torus fragmentation instability~\cite{Piro2007}, predict stronger GW emission in the range of $10^{-4}$ to $10^{-2}~{M_\odot c^2}$~\cite{LIGOScientific:2016jvu}.
+In 2021, \citet{Szczepanczyk:2021bka} compiled 82 waveforms from multidimensional CCSNe simulations, with GW energies ranging from $10^{-11}$ to $10^{-6}~{M_\odot c^2}$.
+More recently, \citet{Vartanyan:2023sxm} and \citet{Choi:2024irp} performed three-dimensional radiation-hydrodynamic simulations of nonrotating progenitors and found emitted GW energies spanning approximately $10^{-11}$ - $10^{-8}~{M_\odot c^2}$.
+In addition to these numerical simulations, several phenomenological models, such as the long-lasting bar-mode instability~\cite{Ott2010} and torus fragmentation instability~\cite{Piro2007}, predict stronger GW emission in the range of $10^{-4}$ - $10^{-2}~{M_\odot c^2}$~\cite{LIGOScientific:2016jvu}.
 Despite extensive searches, no CCSN-associated GW signals have been detected to date.
 The main challenge might be the intrinsically weak GW emission from CCSNe, making detection feasible only for nearby events~\cite{Gossan:2015xda,Szczepanczyk:2021bka,KAGRA:2021tnv}.
 Current-generation detectors are primarily sensitive to CCSNe within the Milky Way, yet the Galactic CCSNe rate is estimated to be only one or two events per century~\cite{Bergh:1991ek,Cappellaro:1993ns,Tammann:1994ev,Diehl:2006cf,Li:2010kc,Adams:2013ana}.